Local weak convergence for sparse networks of interacting processes: Introduction

 As we were finalizing the earlier version of this manuscript \cite{LacRamWu-original}, we learned of the independent work of Oliveira, Reis, and Stolerman \cite{OliReiSto19}, which proves some results on local convergence and convergence of empirical measures of interacting diffusions that have a form somewhat similar to \eqref{intro:contmodel}.
 While these are similar in spirit to the results described in Sections \ref{subsub-inlaw} and \ref{subsub-inprob}, our results do not subsume theirs, nor vice versa.
 For instance, they allow random environments, whereas we allow more general forms of interaction in the coefficients.
-Methodologically our approaches are quite different, with theirs being more quantitative and thus somewhat more restrictive in the nature of permissible graph sequences.
+Methodologically our approaches are quite different, with theirs being more quantitative and thus more restrictive in the nature of permissible graph sequences.
 We compare these results with our own in more detail in Remark \ref{re:OliReiSto-comparison}.
-The closest result to our {\em propagation of ergodicity} property is Theorem 2.2 in \cite{DereudreRoelly2017} for interacting diffusions on $\Zmb^d$.
-They use an approach using Girsanov change of measure, which is restricted to a constant diffusion coefficient, whereas we use a different approach based on correlation deccay that allows us to handle non-constant diffusion coefficient, and also general amenable Cayley graphs (see Remark \ref{rmk:Dereudre-Roelly} for a more detailed comparison).
 We are unaware of any results prior to our work on discrete time models, or on the convergence of connected component empirical measures.

 The rest of the paper is organized as follows.
 In Section \ref{sec-notat} we fix notation and precisely describe the notion of local convergence for marked and unmarked graphs.
 Section \ref{se:mainresults} gives precise statements of the main results, whose proofs are provided in the remaining Sections \ref{se:locallimits}--\ref{se:nonrandom}.
 Appendix \ref{ap:localconvergence} summarizes important properties of local weak convergence of marked graphs, and the remaining Appendices \ref{ap:Gibbsmeasures}--\ref{ap:condgraphs} contain proofs of various technical results.